Applications of emulation and Bayesian methods in heavy-ion physics: Brief overview of emulation and Bayesian inference in heavy-ion collisions

 \subsection{Model-to-data comparison with Bayesian inference}

 Given a choice of model and a set of data, the aim of model-to-data comparisons is to determine (i) whether the model can provide a satisfactory description of the data, and (ii) constrain the value of the model parameters that are consistent with the data and their uncertainty.
-Related goals include pinpointing which measurements exhibit the tension with the model, identifying observables that are particularly sensitive to specific parameters (experimental design, discussed in Section~\ref{sec:expt_design}), and comparing side-by-side different models (Section~\ref{sec:model_selection}).
+Related goals include pinpointing which measurements exhibit tension with the model, comparing side-by-side different models (Section~\ref{sec:model_selection}), and identifying observables that are particularly sensitive to specific parameters (experimental design, discussed in Section~\ref{sec:expt_design}).

 Bayesian inference provides a framework to extract probabilistic constraints on the model parameters.
 The key step is the choice of a likelihood function, which quantifies the probability that the observables computed from the model are consistent with the measurement for a given set of model parameter values.
 In general, a Gaussian likelihood function is used, which in its simplest form (neglecting correlations between observables) is given by